ramiabukhader/ramiabukhader/README.md

 ---

 I'm Rami.
-I build software for work that gets audited — five years of it inside banks, and now as my own product.
+Onwer of **[trylexos.co](https://trylexos.co)** I build software for work that gets audited — five years of it inside banks, and now as my own product.
 Whether I write the code myself or direct AI agents to write it, I own the result: **business and engineering, together**.

 ## 🏗 What I'm building